Kunjun-Li/kunjun-li.github.io/_pages/about.md

 Hello there!

 Welcome to Kunjun Li's website!
 I'm currently a third-year Computer Engineering student at [National University of Singapore](https://nus.edu.sg/) from August 2022.
-My research focuses on Efficient Deep Learning and Generative AI.
+My research focuses on Efficient Deep Learning and High Performance Computing.

 # 🔥 News